Learn about the process of getting an F1 Visa when you attend Chi University as an international student

 - Printout of current I-94 electronic record

-- For those with on-campus employment, you will also take the above-mentioned employer letter and the SSN support letter from the Chi Registrar.
+- For those with on-campus employment, you will also take the above-mentioned employer letter and the SSN support letter from the Chi DSO.

 Health Insurance Options for F-1 students